k0tk267/k0tk267.github.io/src/content/index.md

 ## Education
 - Nara Institute of Science and Technology (2022/04 ~ Present)
-  - Master's degree in Infomation and Communication (expected)
+  - Master's degree in Engineering (expected)
 - Meiji University (2019/04 ~ 2022/03)
   - Bachelor's degree in Infomation and Communication
   - Early Graduation (3 years)